BHP process to unload U.S. shale operations could take until 2019

 The long delay can be explained by the sheer scale of the process and the number of parties involved, although bankers have also been critical of BHP’s approach which has been regarded as slow-moving throughout.

-Bidders include consortiums of Royal Dutch Shell Plc (RDSa.L) and Blackstone Group LP (BX.N), advised by Jefferies; and Chevron Corp (CVX.N) partnered with Warburg Pincus, the people familiar with the matter said.
+Bidders include consortiums of Royal Dutch Shell Plc and Blackstone Group LP, advised by Jefferies; and Chevron Corp partnered with Warburg Pincus, the people familiar with the matter said.

-Apollo Global Management LLC (APO.N) is bidding solo, while BP Plc (BP.L) Chief Executive Bob Dudley told Reuters last month that it could place a bid.
+Apollo Global Management LLC is bidding solo, while BP Plc Chief Executive Bob Dudley told Reuters last month that it could place a bid.

 A BHP spokeswoman declined to comment on the details of the sale.